Skip to main content

 • Care: Spot-clean foam; machine-washable cover

 The Tempur-Cloud is made from solid memory foam, which you can feel slowly molding to your head as you settle down to rest.
 That’s not to say this is a soft pillow.
-In fact, our back-sleeping tester said it skews firm—and that it was among her favorites.
+Our back-sleeping tester said it skews firm—and that it was among her favorites.
 She found it just thick enough to provide support, but not so lofty that it pushed her chin or head up.

-In fact, this low-profile pillow is far thinner than many others we tested.
+This low-profile pillow is far thinner than many others we tested.
 That makes it well-suited to side sleepers with small frames, but our stomach sleeper still found it pushed her head up at an uncomfortable angle.
 (The company says it works for this position, but we’d recommend against it.)

 Pros